yannikthegenius/YTG-REAPER/README.md

 1. git clone https://github.com/yannikthegenius/YTG-REAPER.git
 2. Open REAPER.
 3. Options > "Show REAPER resource path in explorer/finder..."
-4. OS File Manager will open in the correct directory.
+4. File Manager will open in the correct directory.
 5. Close REAPER.
 6. Copy all files from YTG-REAPER into that directory.